Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 system targeted.

 If no credentials are provided, a null session will be attempted.

+Note that the following tools may be able to retrieve different results.
+It is not unusual to be able to list the shares using one tool while the others could not retrieve the same information.

 ```
 # If no username provided, null session assumed